formio/help.form.io/_chapters/userguide/staging.md

 By allowing for up to 10 different stages on a per project basis, users can now replicate a dev, stage, prod like workflow from within the Form.io platform itself.

-Staging features are limited to projects with **Team Pro** and **Enterprise** level projects.
+Staging features are limited to projects with **Enterprise** level projects.
-If you do not have any projects with Team Pro or Enterprise level projects, you can still experience the full breath of Staging from within any **Trial** project.
+If you do not have any projects with Enterprise level projects, you can still experience the full breath of Staging from within any **Trial** project.